Ecwid/ecwid-api-docs/includes/_authentication.md

 https://www.example.com/myapp?code=1234567890
 ```

-Upon successful installation, Ecwid redirects the user to the application's `redirect_uri` with a `code` parameter in the URL.
+Upon successful installation, Ecwid redirects the user to the application's `redirect_uri` with a `code` parameter in the URL (contact us to change it).
 The value of this parameter **is not an actual token for the store** and it must be exchanged for the token in the next step of the process.

 ##### Return URL parameters